Bio

 (with Stefano DellaVigna, John List and Ulrike Malmendier)

-Abstract (click to expand): We design two field experiments to estimate the nature and magnitude of workers’ social preferences towards their employers.
-Unlike previous gift-exchange field experiments, we vary piece rates in addition to gift treatments.
-This piece-rate design allows us to estimate the elasticity of effort to motivation and in turn identify aspects of the workers’ social preferences.
+Abstract (click to expand): We design three field experiments to estimate the nature and magnitude of workers’ social preferences towards their employers.
+The experiments vary the return to the employer and employer generosity towards workers (“gifts”).
+Including variation in pay rates—either piece rates or wage rates—allows us to estimate the elasticity of work outcomes and benchmark the workers' social preferences toward the employer.
 The first experiment measures productivity—units of output produced in a fixed amount of time.
-The second experiment measures a form of labor supply—the willingness to work for extra time.
-Using the piece-rate treatments, we document that productivity is rather unresponsive to motivation, while labor supply is very responsive.
-In terms of social preferences, we document, first, that workers provide effort for their employer, but are insensitive to the return to the employer.
-This result is consistent with models of ’warm glow’ or social norms, rather than pure altruism towards the employer.
-Second, while we do not detect any effect of the gifts in the productivity experiment, we find sizable positive impacts in the labor-supply experiment.
-We show that, at least in part, this different response to gifts is explained by different elasticities of productivity and labor supply, highlighting the importance of the piece-rate design.
+The second and third experiments measure the willingness to do extra work.
+We document that productivity is rather unresponsive to financial incentives, while the willingness to perform extra work is very responsive.
+In terms of social preferences, we document, first, that workers exert effort for their employer even in the absence of private incentives, but are insensitive to the return to the employer.
+This result is consistent with models of warm glow or social norms regarding work effort, but not pure altruism towards the employer.
+Second, while we do not detect any effect of the gifts in the productivity experiment, we find moderate positive impacts in the extra-work experiments.
+We show that this difference is partly explained by the disparate elasticities of productivity and extra work.

 Work in Progress